Dealing with estates with foreign assets

 - Communicating with the potential beneficiaries in order to update them with any financial arrangements already in place.

-- Setting up Lasting Power of Attorney, to ensure the correct management of key assets.
+- Setting up Lasting Power of Attorney, to ensure the correct management of all assets including foreign assets.

 - Pre-paying their funeral costs, by setting a funeral plan which will accommodate any specific wishes they have with regards to their funeral.